 Carbohydrates and Overweight

-The strategy of Zone diet calls for a return to the very old time diet, where fruits, vegetables and meats are mainly consumed, while grains are less common.
-It claims that human evolution has introduced grains and starches into our daily diet (such as rice, pasta, breads, potatoes), and these extra carbohydrates have caused imbalance and lead to overweight.
+The strategy of Zone diet calls for a return to the very old-time diet, where fruits, vegetables and meats are mainly consumed, while grains are less common.
+It claims that human evolution has introduced grains and starches into our daily diet (such as rice, pasta, bread, and potatoes), and these extra carbohydrates have caused imbalance and led to overweight.
 Too much carbohydrate in the diet will increase the production of insulin by the pancreas, which will cause our body to store more fat.

 How Does The Zone Diet Work?
 A Good Balance of Eicosanoids

 Eicosanoids are “powerful” hormones as they will affect the synthesis of other hormones in our body, they are our body’s cellular check and balance system.
 These eicosanoids have opposing actions.
 To obtain good health, there must be a BALANCE between these opposing actions.
 An imbalance of eicosanoids will lead to various body reactions such as allergies, asthma, chronic infection and many other diseases.

 These powerful eicosanoids are controlled by the hormone insulin as well as dietary fats.
 This means that we can control the balance of eicosanoids by consuming the right amount of Omega-6 and Omega-3 of polyunsaturated fatty acids, and at the same time maintaining the balance between the hormone insulin and glucagon.

 The zone diet aims to control insulin by keeping the levels within “The Zone”.
 It also encourages the daily intake of a particular ratio of Omega-3 to Omega-6 fatty acids.
 Doing these, it will help ensure both insulin and eicosanoids are under control, and subsequently, lead to good health.